askanuradha/Webots-Robot-Designing-Decepticons/README.md

 ## Overview

 This project is related to the EN2532-Robot design and Competition Module.
-This project implements the webot robot with c++ controler file to accomplish the task given.
+This project implements the webot robot with C++ controler file to accomplish the task given.
 Here is the task and how we implement that,

 ## Project Components